 - John Graham of Claverhouse in Old Mortality.

 - Queen Caroline and the Duke of Argyle (Argyll) in The Heart of Midlothian.

-- Mary, Queen of Scots in The Abbot.
+- Mary of Scotland in The Abbot.

 - Elizabeth I, Amy Robsart, and the Earl of Leicester in Kenilworth.

 - Louis XI of France in Quentin Durward.